cillian64/bigtime/firmware/README.md

     * Automatic DST adjustment (bool)

-A state structure will hold whether the current time is considered synchronised or free-running and whether/when any NTP servers have sent a "Kiss of Death" (KoD) and should be avoided.
+A state structure will hold whether the current time is considered synchronised or free-running and when any NTP servers have sent a "Kiss of Death" (KoD) and which type it was.
+Knowing the time and type of KoD we can work out whether we should currently be avoiding that server.
 * Synchronised (bool)
+* NTP server 1 KoD type (int)
-* NTP server 1 KoD (bool)
+* NTP server 1 KoD time-date (time-date)
+* NTP server 2 KoD type (int)
-* NTP server 2 KoD (bool)
+* NTP server 2 KoD time-date (time-date)
+* NTP server 3 KoD type (int)
-* NTP server 3 KoD (bool)
+* NTP server 3 KoD time-date (time-date)

 ### Threads
 The display thread will retrieve the time from the RTC, the sync status from the state structure, and the display settings from the configuration structure.
 It will then drive the LED shift registers.
+It will display the current time, the seconds indicator if enabled, and the sync indicator if enabled and currently unsynchronised.

 The NTP thread will handle time synchronisation.
 It will run through each NTP server in the list and attempt to retrieve the time.
 Upon a receive timeout it will retry the same server several times.
 Upon a network failure or KoD response, it will proceed to the next server in the list.
-If the final server on the list fails, the NTP thread will return to the first.
+If the final server on the list fails, the NTP thread will return to the first server.
 If all servers are being avoided due to KoD, the NTP thread will wait until a server becomes available again.
 After a successful synchronisation it will set the "synchronised" flag to True and update the RTC peripheral's time-date.
 It will then sleep until the next synchronisation time.
 At that time it will set the synchronised flag to false and attempt synchronisation.